 Code of Conduct

 NCRC’s board, members, staff and leadership are committed to providing a vibrant learning environment at all of our events, welcoming people from as many diverse backgrounds as possible.
-We expect our events to be a respectful, harassment-free environment for people of all races, gender and trans statuses, sexual orientation, ability, nationality, ethnicity, socioeconomic status and beliefs.
+We expect our events to be a respectful, harassment-free environment for people of all races, gender identities, sexual orientation, ability, nationality, ethnicity, socioeconomic status and beliefs.

 We’re grateful that our community is positive, friendly and supportive of one another — it’s what makes our events such a draw each year.